โฐ Minimum Connection Times

 The airport operates through a modern, compact passenger terminal that manages both scheduled domestic services and regional charter flights.
 Following a significant redevelopment, the facility now offers a streamlined travel experience with centralized check-in, security screening, and baggage claim areas all located on a single level.
 Jetstar is the primary commercial carrier serving the airport, offering regular direct flights to and from Melbourne and Sydney, which has significantly increased the regionโs accessibility for east-coast travelers and international tourists.

 Inside the terminal, passengers have access to a variety of contemporary amenities designed for comfort and convenience.
-The facility features a stylish on-site cafรฉ and bar that serves a selection of local Margaret River wines and regional snacks, as well as a souvenir shop offering unique Western Australian products.
+This airport underwent a $69.7 million redevelopment commencing in 2017 with runway upgrades and new apron facilities, followed by Jetstar's first interstate service to Melbourne in 2020, and features a stylish on-site cafรฉ and bar that serves a selection of local Margaret River wines and regional snacks, as well as a souvenir shop offering unique Western Australian products.
 Travelers can also enjoy free high-speed Wi-Fi throughout the building, modern restroom facilities with baby-change areas, and clearly marked information desks.
 As a security-controlled facility, the terminal ensures high standards of safety while maintaining the relaxed atmosphere typical of the South West.

 Ground transportation at BQB is well-coordinated, with several major car rental agencies, including Avis, Hertz, and Europcar, operating directly from the arrivals terminal to facilitate self-drive tours of the wine region.
 Travelers can also utilize local taxi services and pre-arranged private shuttle transfers that connect the airport to Busselton, Dunsborough, and Margaret River.
 The airport provides ample short-term and long-term parking within walking distance of the terminal entrance, and dedicated pickup and drop-off zones are located directly in front of the building for easy passenger access.